Click on the image for the full text.

 The personal uses of Instagram are quite known to everyone, especially teenagers and young adults: you may use the platform to post as many photos of your cat as you wish.
 Don’t ever believe it if anyone tells you they bore them to death, it’s not true.
 We all love to see each other’s cats on Instagram (or on any other social media platform for that matter) – endlessly.
 We can never get enough of it.
 Another thing that we love to see is your selfies.
 Post as many as you can, as we can hardly survive a couple of hours without seeing your crazy looking eyes with a fake grin staring back at us from the iPhone screen.
 Food you are about to eat, or has just cooked yourself, and numberless shots of your legs and feet dangling over the swimming pool on a sunny day are also big hits.
 So there’s nothing to teach you there.

-But how can you use this powerful platform, which is able to congregate 75 million viewers daily – and growing – to tell the story and consolidate the personality of your brand?
+But how can you use this powerful platform, which is able to congregate 500 million active users – and growing – to tell the story and consolidate the personality of your brand?
 Can you use Instagram for marketing purposes even if you are not in the photography business?
 Of course you can.
 And this happens to be the objective of this blog post.
 We want to help you use Instagram as yet another tool of your content marketing arsenal.
 Here are a few tips:

 1. Build a list of followers: the first thing you need to do is, of course, add as many clients as you can to your Instagram community.
 You can use your Facebook and Twitter profiles to help you find friends you already have on these platforms.
 Using relevant and popular hashtags on your posts will also be very useful to help you get found.
 Don’t overdo it, though: the last thing you need is to look spammy.